SmithFit promotes lifelong wellness in a supportive setting

 The first SmithFit facility was located in Poca — the one the young couple lived in early in their marriage.
 Then they moved to their new 3,000-square-foot location at 44 Midland Trail in Hurricane in 2016.

 The Smiths focus on providing what their members want.
-The gym is open 24 hours a day, 7 days a week to its members.
-A range of equipment is available, including strong man, powerlifting, iron dumbbells, general fitness, and boxing paraphernalia.
+The gym is open 24 hours a day, seven days a week to its members.
+A range of equipment is available, including strongman, powerlifting, iron dumbbells, general fitness and boxing accoutrements.
 Members even have the ability to choose the music playing over the speakers.

 “We also value the quality of the personal training we offer to our members,” Katie remarks.
 “Justin, with over a decade of experience and numerous certifications, is the head personal trainer.
 We also have contracted personal trainers who call SmithFit home.
 In the past, we offered group classes, but we are not currently doing so in order to maintain the less-crowded feel that so many of our members hold dear.”